 - Exhibits difficulty organising problems on the page, keeping numbers lined up, and following through on long division problems.

-For more information about learning assessments or to book your child in, please get in touch today.
+For more information about learning assessments or to book your child in, please have a read of our Specific Learning Assessment blog article or get in touch today.